abhople1902/Enchiper/README.md

 `Werkzeug==2.0.2`

-2 - Click the Clone or Download button in GitHub and download as a ZIP file or you can enter the command git clone
+2 - Click the Clone or Download button in GitHub and download as a ZIP file or you can enter the command git clone in your terminal to get a copy of this project.

 	https://github.com/ayushete2005/Enchiper.git

-in your terminal to get a copy of this project.

 3 - After the files have been downloaded you will get a folder with all the required files

+4

-4 - Open your terminal (Run as Administrator) and run the python app.py and then main.py.
-Ignore the warning and copy the url link to the webpage.
-Paste the link in your browser and run it.
-You can also directly enter the specific IP address i.e., `127.0.0.1:5000` to view the project.
+	-Open your terminal (Run as Administrator) and run the python `app.py` first this will start the flask framework and then `main.py` this will open the web application. or

+	-Ignore the warning and copy the IP Address `127.0.0.1:5000` to the CromeBrowser or click the IP address form the Terminal.

 Star Admin 2 Free is a free admin dashboard template built with Bootstrap 5.
 We took the original Star Admin Pro and gave it a design overhaul along with newly written code to create our best template yet.
 This is a modern-looking dashboard with a clean and elegant design.
 The template is well crafted, with all the components neatly and carefully designed and arranged within the template.
 Star Admin 2 Free comes with a clean and well-commented code that makes it easy to work with the template.
 Thus making it an ideal pick for jump-starting your project.